-Table 11-1 lists the response file variables that you can define to configure SFHA.
+Table 13-1 lists the response file variables that you can define to configure SFHA.

-Table 11-1 Response file variables for upgrading SFHA
+Table 13-1 Response file variables for upgrading SFHA

 Variable Description

 CFG{accepteula} Specifies whether you agree with the EULA.pdf file on the media.

 List or scalar: scalar

 Optional or required: required

 CFG{systems} List of systems on which the product is to be installed or uninstalled.

 List or scalar: list

 Optional or required: required

-CFG{upgrade} Upgrades all packages installed.
+CFG{upgrade} Upgrades all filesets installed.

 List or scalar: list

 Optional or required: required

 CFG{keys}{keyless} CFG{keys}{license} CFG{keys}{keyless} gives a list of keyless keys to be registered on the system.

 CFG{keys}{license} gives a list of user defined keys to be registered on the system.

 List or scalar: list

 Optional or required: required

 CFG{opt}{keyfile} Defines the location of an ssh keyfile that is used to communicate with all remote systems.

 List or scalar: scalar

 Optional or required: optional

-Table 11-1 Response file variables for upgrading SFHA (continued)
+Response file variables for upgrading SFHA (continued) Table 13-1

 Variable Description

-CFG{opt}{tmppath} Defines the location where a working directory is created to store temporary files and the packages that are needed during the install.
+CFG{opt}{tmppath} Defines the location where a working directory is created to store temporary files and the filesets that are needed during the install.
 The default location is /var/tmp.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{logpath} Mentions the location where the log files are to be copied.
 The default location is /opt/VRTS/install/logs.

 List or scalar: scalar

 Optional or required: optional

-CFG{mirrordgname}{system} If the root dg is encapsulated and you select split mirror is selected:

-Splits the target disk group name for a system.

-List or scalar: scalar

-Optional or required: optional

-CFG{splitmirror}{system} If the root dg is encapsulated and you select split mirror is selected:

-Indicates the system where you want a split mirror backup disk group created.

-List or scalar: scalar

-Optional or required: optional

 CFG{opt}{disable_dmp_native_support} If it is set to 1, Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools is disabled after upgrade.
-Retaining Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools during upgrade increases package upgrade time depending on the number of LUNs and native LVM volume groups and ZFS pools configured on the system.
+Retaining Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools during upgrade increases fileset upgrade time depending on the number of LUNs and native LVM volume groups and ZFS pools configured on the system.

 List or scalar: scalar

 Optional or required: optional

-Table 11-1 Response file variables for upgrading SFHA (continued)

-Variable Description

 CFG{opt}{patch_path} Defines the path of a patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed .

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{patch2_path} Defines the path of a second patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.

 List or scalar: scalar

 Optional or required: optional

+Table 13-1 Response file variables for upgrading SFHA (continued)

+Variable Description

 CFG{opt}{patch3_path} Defines the path of a third patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.
 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{patch4_path} Defines the path of a fourth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{patch5_path} Defines the path of a fifth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.

 List or scalar: scalar

 Optional or required: optional

-Variable Description

 CFG{rootsecusrgrps} Defines if the user chooses to grant read access to the cluster only for root and other users/usergroups which are granted explicit privileges on VCS objects.

 List or scalar: scalar

 Optional or required: optional

 CFG{secusrgrps} Defines the usergroup names that are granted read access to the cluster.

 List or scalar: scalar

 Optional or required: optional